 Colonoscopy — A colonoscopy is a procedure in which a physician examines the entire colon, usually while the patient is sedated.
 (See "Patient education: Colonoscopy (Beyond the Basics)".)

 While most rectal bleeding is caused by the non-serious causes mentioned above, bleeding can also be caused by cancerous or precancerous conditions.
 Precancerous polyps near the end of the colon can mimic bleeding from hemorrhoids.
 These are generally present in the colon for years before they become cancerous, and they can be removed very safely from the colon, preventing progression to cancer.

 Colon cancer may be diagnosed in patients who have ignored bleeding for years because they assumed it was from hemorrhoids.
 Polyps and colon cancer become more common with aging, and thus investigation of bleeding is most important, and is usually most intensive, in patients over the age of approximately 40 to 50 years.
-(See "Patient information: Colon and rectal cancer screening (Beyond the Basics)".)
+(See "Patient education: Colon and rectal cancer screening (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION